pau1a/Transcrypt/main.md

 #### 3.2.1 Marketing Site / Blog (Next.js @ `https://transcrypt.xyz`)

 * **Purpose:** General front end site and blog.
 Attract members and tease benefits.

+The Marketing and Blog site will run as a Next.js application and will operate as a compute-bearing surface rather than a static content host.
+It will perform server-side rendering (SSR) and incremental static regeneration (ISR), handle routing and content shaping, participate in the Marketing → Essentials identity handshake, and emit telemetry consistent with the rest of the platform.
+Although it presents as a public-facing content surface, it is architecturally a runtime service within the platform.
 * **Key routes:**

   * **Marketing:** `/`, `/product`, `/pricing`, `/about`, `/contact`, `/blog/*`, `/changelog`, `/status`, `/roadmap` (optional).